 An oscilloscope will capture a finite amount of time on each trigger based on the amount of memory and the sampling rate.
-The fast Fourier transform (FFT) cannot "see" frequencies in the incoming signal that are below the inverse of the scope's time capture window.
-The lowest frequency the FFT can analyze is 1 / [1 / (sampling rate) X (memory depth)].
+The FFT cannot "see" frequencies in the incoming signal that are below the inverse of the scope's time capture window.
+The lowest frequency that can be analyzed by the FFT is 1/[1/(sampling rate) X (memory depth)].
 To see a suspect source in the FFT, be sure to set the depth to capture enough samples.

-For example, if your switching supply operates at 33 kHz, you would need to capture 1 / (33 kHz) or 30 microseconds of signal activity to see it in the FFT.
-A sampling rate of 16 GSa/s would require 480,000 points in memory.
+For example, if your switching supply operates at 33 kHz, you would need to capture 1/(33 kHz) or 30 microseconds of signal activity in order to see it in the FFT.
+For a sampling rate of 16 GSa/s, this would require 480,000 points in memory.
 The FFT typically operates only on the data that is on the screen.